 Sociologists have studied ad nauseam the myriad ways cultural messaging tries to shape and control women.
 We are expected to sacrifice, to accommodate, to be silent.
 To be the caretakers, the harmonizers, the peacemakers.
 We are warned about being too loud, too ambitious, too demanding.
 And above all, we—unlike the boys—are expected to follow the rules, especially when those rules don’t serve us.
 What if we stopped behaving?
 Want to see the gears of the Catholic Church come to a grinding halt?
 Imagine all female staff going on strike.
 And all female volunteers following suit.
 And all the men who are down for the cause doing the same.
 Now imagine all the women parishioners who give to their local parish or school or Archbishop’s appeal diverting all of their families' donations into a fund to pay the wages of the workers who are on strike.
 And now imagine all those staff and volunteers using their newfound free time to pester the shit out of the bishops—the same bishops who would begin to feel the squeeze from stressed priests who can no longer keep their parishes running without the support of women.
 What would happen then?
 Would we be taken seriously?
 The truth is women already have the collective power to create change in the Church.
 It is up to us to stand together as one body in the Spirit and use it.
 I personally know many priests who privately believe the Church should ordain women to the priesthood.
 And though I don't rub elbows with Bishops, I imagine there are a fair number of them who think the same.
 So, the question is, why--for the most part (thank you, Germany and now Ireland)--aren't they speaking out?
 Practicing dissent in the Catholic Church is *tricky* business.
 It's easy enough to internally dissent on this or that issue in the quiet of our own hearts.
 We can also privately dissent with a friend or colleague--even with a priest or bishop--without much ado.
 But open and public disagreement with official Church teaching?
 This is much harder, especially if the end goal is to inspire movement on a teaching.
 This is because the magisterium generally relates to acts of dissent as threats to its teaching authority rather than as promptings to discernment.
 And though Pope Francis has a gentler touch on these kinds of things, obedience is deeply, deeply etched into the Catholic psyche.
 We all know what happened to theologian Charles Curran and Fr.
 Roy Bourgeois for challenging the magisterium on points of Catholic teaching.
 Public dissent means potentially attracting the Eye of Sauron, and with it grave punishment.
 In such a climate, priests and bishops who believe in ordination justice for the most part simply stay quiet, opting to minister as best they can under the circumstances.
 It's understandable.
 Still, we have to ask: what is the cost of this silence?
 Women suffer psychological injury, girls are taught they are less than human, boys learn they are inherently superior, and men never have to relate to women as true equals (and you better believe this also shows up at home and in the workplace).
 Further, the Church not only loses out on the gifts of female leaders, it increasingly forfeits its power to participate in the public square in meaningful ways.
 Understandable or not, the cost of this complicit silence is enormous, and as long as these priests and bishops stay quiet, a great moral maiming continues at the hands of the Catholic Church and, very sadly, in the name of Jesus.
 Yet, things could change--and change rapidly (at least in Church time).
 What if our brothers who have collars and wear mitres transitioned from private allies to public dissenters?
 What if they called for open dialogue on ordination?
 What if in one collective and prophetic voice they made a stand on behalf of women, on behalf of God?
 Imagine, just imagine, the difference they would make.
 So, gentlemen, how about it?
 We need you to use those balls God gave you and make a stand for justice.
 Photo by Nacho Arteaga on Unsplash I've grown tired of people singing Pope Francis' praises.
 Yes, he is an awesome human being with one of the hardest jobs in the world.
 He is deeply compassionate.
 He is a man of prayer and discernment.
 He centers the experience of the poor.
 He cares for creation.
 He provides us with stirring documents.
 He has to deal with backstabbing garbage from people like Archbishop Viganò, and he does so with grace.
 And yes, he has appointed women to positions of power, even giving one of them an actual vote (yes, but one out of how many--let us not get too excited about the tiny crumb from the table).

 My faith is the primary source of my struggle.
 After all, the Catholic Church is a pro-life church, teaching that the dignity of human life is sacred from womb to tomb, as they say.
 Unfortunately, the term "pro-life" is generally reduced both inside and outside the Church to one issue and one issue alone: the stance against abortion.
 However, being truly pro-life encompasses far more than this.
 Being pro-life is a way of seeing the world and all that is in it.
 It is a view that acknowledges God's desires of salvation for all human life, whether it is in the womb (or, let's not forget, the mother with that womb), crossing the US-Mexico border, sentenced to life in a federal prison, mumbling to one's self on the street corner, or trading sex for meth at a truck stop.
 To be pro-life is to see value in all people and to stand up for the voiceless, the oppressed, the crucified.
 To hold to account the powerful, the greedy, and the cruel.
 To sacrifice one's self in order to help God create a just, equitable and compassionate world where all people and communities can thrive.
 (So, let's be clear, Donald Trump: you are NOT pro-life.
 Not by a long shot.)
 This acknowledgment of the inherent sanctity of life is the bedrock of Catholic Social Teaching.
 It is an inspired and inspiring way of understanding the great gift of being alive.
 But, where do animals fit into this framework?
 Ah, a different standard applies, you might say.
 Hmmm...does it?
 Why as human beings are we so quick to jump to the conclusion that our lives are more sacred, more special, more meaningful than any other creature on earth?
 That we have the right to shoot animals for sport, to carry out brutal science experiments on them, to annihilate their habitat, to corral them into the unspeakable cruelty of factory farms (do you know they rip the testicles off male piglets without even a drop of anesthesia?
 Think about that next time you eat that bacon that you don't really need.).
 Why is it that we think we are so different, so much better, so entitled?
 Yes, we have special gifts and certainly a different level of power and responsibility, but we are not more sacred.
 God's Spirit runs through every single thing on this planet, and God is continually inviting us into a deeper noticing of this sanctity pulsating all around us.
 Where does this leave me?
 When one of my dogs approaches death, I agonize about whether and when to euthanize.
 What does God want for this creature?
 Is God asking me to end their suffering or am I taking power that is not mine to take?
 Is euthanasia a compassionate gift (the constant refrain of the veterinarians) or am I interfering with God's process of preparing this life for its earthly conclusion?
 Who am I to take a life away?
 It's excruciating.
 I run through these gymnastics each time, and each time I end up at the same place: it is unethical for me to intervene and end this life that God has brought into the world.
 This is not my right--it is God's and God's alone.
 But then, there is the reality in front of me.
 I look deeply into the eyes of the being who is suffering.
 Who is falling down in his own urine and feces, and is too weak to pull himself up.
 Who is so thin from illness that you can count every bone in her spine and ribcage.
 Who paces night after night because his dementia is so severe he cannot sleep, even with the help of a tranquilizer.
 Whose yellow eyes stare into mine, saying "I am ready to go."
 What does it mean to be pro-life now?
 Do I to allow the slow and painful decline to continue for weeks or even months?
 Do I order the killing of this creature with whom I am deeply bonded?
 I beg God in prayer for answers, but they do not come.
 I am left without clarity, only love.
 I opt for mercy and make the decision to intervene, to bring the suffering in their eyes to an end.
 Maybe it is the right thing to do.
 Maybe I am just too weak to allow life to fully run its course.
 Whatever the case, it rips me apart every time, and all I can do is ask the Lord for forgiveness.
 As difficult as this process is, I hope it never gets easier.
 I will enter the end-of-life phase with every dog anew.
 Each life on this earth matters.
 The trees and the rivers and the bees matter.
 All is imbued with God's Spirit, with everything communicating to us something about who God is, what God desires, what God dreams.
 I consciously embrace being a human being in this sacred milieu, as well as the burden of this terrifying power.
 This burden is the price of living life through the eyes of the Sacred Heart of God.
-It is the price of love. -- In loving memory of Border, who passed away this day of December 8th, 2020 at 9:11 am. -- photo by Jerome Clarysse I have a good life.
-I have a cozy little apartment with lots of character.
-I have enough food to eat--really good food like veggies and fruits and nuts and eggs.
-I can afford coffee in the mornings and chocolate in the afternoons (and--let's be honest--evenings).
-I have an old Toyota that runs well and reflects my quirky personality.
-I have a job at a good organization with truly incredible people.
-I have excellent yoga teachers, access to a gym (well, usually!), and health care.
-I live in a safe(ish) neighborhood and I don't have to worry about bombs being dropped on me.
-I have long-time friends that know me well and love me anyway, and a few new ones who make me laugh.
-I have my dogs and the joy they bring.
-And most of all, I have a deep connection with our God.
-What more can a girl ask for?
-"Go away from me, Lord, for I am a sinful man."
-(Luke 5: 8).
+It is the price of love. -- In loving memory of Border, who passed away this day of December 8th, 2020 at 9:11 am.
+One aspect of my call to ministry is to rescue senior dogs with special needs and provide them with end-of-life care.
+I rescued Border in late June of 2017.
+She was ten or eleven years old--sweet, smart, loyal and always ready for an adventure.
+I obliged: I adopted her in San Diego and three days later tossed her in the car and drove to Tacoma, WA to start a new life.